wandb/docs/docs/guides/hosting/operator.md

     ingress:
       annotations:
         <redacted>
-    mysql:
-      # important, DO NOT REMOVE
-      install: false
 ```

 This YAML file defines the desired state of your W&B deployment, including the version, environment variables, external resources like databases, and other